elgalu/docker-selenium/README.md

     docker exec grid wait_all_done 30s

 Selenium should be up and running at http://localhost:4444/wd/hub open the web page to confirm is running but if you are using Mac (OSX) `localhost` won't work! find out the correct IP through `boot2docker ip` or `docker-machine ip default`.

+#### Run w/ docker-compose

+ Copy the content of docker-compose.yml that are on this repo and save in your project, after this, run the command `docker-compose up` and access the selenium-grid on `http://192.168.99.100:4444/grid/console/`

 ### OSX
 Important, in Mac you need to gather the correct IP as localhost won't work unless you are in the Linux docker host machine: